metaforx/djangocms-rest/docs/how-to/01-use-multi-site.rst

 **Response**

-You should get your page tree for each site as a response described in the :doc:`../reference/pages` documentation.
+You should get your page tree for each site as a response described in the :doc:`../reference/pages` reference.

 .. hint::